Female Participation in the Nigerian Medical Politics Scene: My NiMSA Story

 Q: Can you share details about your initial leadership roles, before your involvement in NiMSA?

 VNG: Really, I have been involved in taking care of people from a young age.
-In primary school and junior secondary school, I served as the assistant head girl – which entailed been a role model to your colleagues, giving speeches, dressing well etc – and in senior secondary school, I took on the role of assistant class prefect.
+In primary school and junior secondary school, I served as the assistant head girl – which entailed being a role model to your colleagues, giving speeches, dressing well etc – and in senior secondary school, I took on the role of assistant class prefect.

 Likewise in church, I served as the teens’ leader for the parish and later as the teens general secretary at the area level.
 This gave me my first exposure to coordinating and organising.
 Later, I was elected the teens vice president for the entire province and had to represent the province at National programs, while coordinating teenagers from my church at these programs.